RadekVyM/SimpleToolkit/README.md

 ### Getting Started

-In order to use *SimpleToolkit.SimpleShell.Controls* you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:
+In order to use *SimpleToolkit.SimpleShell.Controls*, you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();